chaoyangnz/vscode-handlebars-preview/README.md

 # Handlebars Preview for Visual Studio Code
-Live preview for your Handlebars templates (supports a user-defined context data and helper functions)
+Live preview for your Handlebars templates (supports a user-defined context data and helper functions).
+Automatic reloading upon input change supported

-Upcoming release:
-* Change output upon source file update

 ## Example (Reference context source from within the handlebars template)
 NOTE: the context source file path is relative